prabhakaran-jm/ai-compliance-shepherd/docs/ARCHITECTURE.md

 # AI Compliance Shepherd - Architecture Description

 ## Overview
 AI Compliance Shepherd is an autonomous AI agent built on AWS that transforms cloud compliance from reactive to proactive.
-The system uses Amazon Bedrock AgentCore with Claude 3 Sonnet for autonomous reasoning and decision-making, integrated with 31 Lambda functions to provide comprehensive compliance management.
+The system uses Amazon Bedrock AgentCore with Claude 3 Sonnet for autonomous reasoning and decision-making, integrated with 19 microservices to provide comprehensive compliance management.

 ## Core Architecture Components